srstevenson/nb-clean/.github/CONTRIBUTING.md

 Changes are managed using GitHub pull requests.
 If you're new to pull requests, read the [documentation][pr docs] to learn how they work.

-[Poetry][poetry] is used for managing dependencies and packaging, and you will need it installed.
-If you're not familiar with Poetry, we suggest reading its documentation before you begin.
+[uv] is used for managing dependencies and packaging, and you will need it installed.
+If you're not familiar with uv, we suggest reading its documentation before you begin.

 After cloning the repository, you can implement your changes as follows:

-1. Install the project and its dependencies into an isolated virtual environment with `poetry install`.
+1. Install the project and its dependencies into an isolated virtual environment with `uv sync --dev`.
-2. Before making your changes, run the linters and test suite with `poetry run poe check`, and ensure they pass.
+2. Before making your changes, run the tests with `uv run pytest`, and ensure they pass.
 This checks your development environment is correctly configured, and there aren't outstanding issues before you start coding.
 If they don't pass, you can open a GitHub issue for help debugging.
 3. Checkout a new branch for your changes, branching from `main`, with a sensible name for your changes.
 4. Implement your changes.